gwomacks/php-debug/README.md

 ## Start Debugging ##

 To begin debugging:
 1. Open up your PHP file in atom
 2. Move the cursor to a line you want to break on, and set a breakpoint by pressing ctrl+f9 or selecting Toggle Breakpoint from the Command Palette (ctrl+shift+p) or the php-debug menu (Packages -> php-debug->Toggle Breakpoint).
 This will highlight the line number green, to indicate the presence of a breakpoint.
 3. Open up the debug view by pressing ctrl+alt+d, or selecting 'Toggle Debugging' from the Command Palette or php-debug menu.
 4. Start the script with Xdebug enabled.
 If everything is setup correctly, the entire line of the breakpoint will be highlighted in green, indicating the current line of the script.

-You can now use the various buttons/commands to step through the script.
+If everything worked correctly, you can now use the various buttons/commands to step through the script.

 # Settings